 - Sweating

 Symptoms typically begin to intensify after the first day.
 You may experience high blood pressure, nausea, vomiting, cramping, diarrhea, rapid heartbeat and chills.
-Cravings for the drug are also common throughout detox.
+Cravings for the drug are also common throughout detox as the brain seeks a way of easing the discomfort.

-In several cases, these symptoms are uncomfortable but not necessarily dangerous.
-It’s important to detox under a licensed physician’s care, however, to avoid complications such as aspiration of vomit into the lungs, dehydration and seizures.
-Emotional support from family and friends will also make the detox process easier.
+In several cases, these symptoms are uncomfortable, but not necessarily dangerous.
+It’s important to detox under a licensed physician’s care, however, to avoid complications like dehydration and seizures and to receive medical attention should these symptoms present.
+Emotional support from family and friends will also make the detox process easier as they can be an encouraging presence during particularly challenging days.

 Some individuals experience psychological symptoms for several months after physical detox has ended.
 These can include fatigue, difficulty sleeping, anxiety and depression.
 Treatment programs can help you manage ongoing symptoms with medication, therapy and self-care techniques.

-Several opioid rehab centers offer a medication-assisted treatment (MAT) program, in which the patient detoxes in a controlled, comfortable environment with doctor-prescribed drugs for symptom relief.
+Several opioid rehab centers offer a medication-assisted treatment (MAT) program in which you will detox in a controlled, comfortable environment with doctor-prescribed drugs for symptom relief.
 In the early stages of withdrawal, symptoms may be managed with over-the-counter drugs such as acetaminophen, ibuprofen, anti-diarrheal and anti-nausea medications.

-Severe withdrawal symptoms may be treated with clonidine, a medication that can lessen the intensity of the illness by up to 75 percent, or suboxone, a combination of the opioid buprenorphine and an opioid blocker.
-Suboxone, an oral medication, lessens withdrawal symptoms but can trigger withdrawal immediately if it is injected.
+Severe withdrawal symptoms may be treated with clonidine, a medication that can lessen the intensity of the illness by up to 75 percent, or Suboxone, a combination of the opioid buprenorphine and an opioid blocker.
+Suboxone, an oral medication, lessens withdrawal symptoms but can trigger withdrawal immediately if injected.
 This makes it less likely to be abused than drugs like heroin and oxycodone.

 In some cases, your physician or therapist may prescribe methadone, a milder opioid medication.
 The amount you take is gradually reduced over time to alleviate withdrawal symptoms until it is eventually discontinued.
 Because methadone can be addictive, this method is most successful when managed closely by a medical care provider.

 If you or someone you love is suffering from an addiction to opioids, High Focus Centers is here to help.
 Our caring staff has years of experience helping individuals overcome substance abuse and greatly reduce the chance of relapse.
-Contact us today to learn how High Focus Centers can help you down the path to recovery.
+Contact us today to learn how High Focus Centers can help you down the path to recovery by calling our offices at 800-877-3628.